Subclinical Hypothyroidism and Zinc Deficiency

 The Solution: How Do You Get Enough Zinc?

 One way to get your zinc is to consume more shellfish.
-Alternatively, sea kelp is also high in zinc.
+Alternatively, sea kelp and some nuts are also high in zinc.
 Finally, you can just take it as a supplement.

 Overall, I believe that zinc is probably one of the most important trace minerals.
 It does so many things in addition to helping your thyroid - so whether you want to improve your subclinical hypothyroid or you simply want to optimize your health, it’s important to get enough.